- Investment Strategies

 This method lets you hold off reporting taxable income from a sale until you receive the proceeds.
 You can’t use the installment method to defer recognition of income from the sale of publicly traded stocks and bonds.
 But it is available to individuals who sell a vacation home, for example, or rental property on an installment note.
 If the buyer will pay you over a number of years, you can report the income as you get it rather than all at once in the year of the sale.
-If you are receiving installment payments on a deal made before the long-term gain rate was lowered in 1997, congratulations: You get the benefit of the 20% long-term-gain rate on the postponed gains you are now receiving.
+If you are receiving installment payments on a deal made before the long-term gain rate was lowered in 1997, congratulations: You get the benefit of the lower long-term-gain rate on the postponed gains you are now receiving.

 This is another classic year-end maneuver.
 The point of the swap is to lock in a tax loss by selling bonds that have fallen in value and reinvesting the proceeds in other bonds.
 Done right, you can maintain the income stream from your bonds.
 Consider this example:

 Assume you own $100,000 worth of AA-rated bonds with a 7% coupon and a maturity date in 2016.
 In November, as you begin your year-end planning, the market price of your bonds has slipped to $84,750.
 If you sell at that price, you’ll have a $15,250 loss.
 At the same time, assume you can buy $100,000 face value of an AAA-rated bonds, with a 7% coupon and a 2015 maturity, for $83,612.